-Transient Stability Criteria
+Transient Stability Criteria and Guidelines

+This Section details the criteria used during transient stability analysis.
+Criteria include post-fault unit stability, system voltage performance, system damping, and voltage sag.

+Unit Stability Criteria

-NERC and NPCC require that the New England Bulk Power System shall remain stable and damped and the Nuclear Plant Interface Coordinating Standard (NUC-001-2 approved August 5, 2009) shall be met.
+NERC and NPCC require that the New England Bulk Power System shall remain stable and damped and the Nuclear Plant Interface Coordinating Standard (NUC-001-3) shall be met.

-This requirement must be met during and following the most severe of the contingencies stated below “With Due Regard to Reclosing”, and before making any manual system adjustments.
-New England’s planningcriteria defines a unit as maintaining stability when it meets the damping criteria in 3.3.3Appendix C of ISO-NE Planning Procedure No. 3 (also included as Appendix D to this guide).
-New England also uses the voltage sag guideline, 3.3.4which is included as Appendix E to this guide, to determine if it may be necessary to mitigate voltage sags.
+These requirements must be met during and following the most severe of the contingencies defined “with due regard to reclosing”, and before making any manual system adjustments.
+The ISO’s planning defines a unit as maintaining stability when it meets the damping criteria described in Section 3.3.3.
+The ISO also uses a voltage sag guideline (See Section 3.3.4), to determine if it may be necessary to mitigate voltage sags.

-For each of the contingencies below that involves a fault, system stability and damping shall be maintained when the simulation is based on fault clearing initiated by the “system A” Protection Group, and also shall be maintained when the simulation is based on fault clearing initiated by the “system B” Protection Group where such protection group is required or where there would otherwise be a significant adverse impact outside the local area.
-Table 3-4
+For each of the contingencies below that involves a fault, system stability and damping shall be maintained when the simulation is based on fault clearing initiated by the “system A” protection group, and also shall be maintained when the simulation is based on fault clearing initiated by the “system B” protection group where such protection group is required, or where there would otherwise be a significant adverse impact outside the local area.
+Table 3-4 describes which protection group is tested to evaluate BPS elements.

-Table 3-4 Protection Modeling for NPCC BPS Elements
+Table 3-4 Modeling of Protection Systems in Transmission Planning